jtheisen/moldinium/readme.md

     // optional dependency
     ADependency1?
 OptionalDependency { get; init; }

-    // required dependency, doesn't need a default either because it is
+    // essential dependency, doesn't need a default either because it is
     // expected to be initialized
     ADependency2 RequiredDependency { get; init; }
 }